istio-ecosystem/sail-operator/docs/common/install-istioctl-tool.md

 for the Service Mesh deployment.
 See [Istio Releases](https://github.com/istio/istio/releases) for a list of valid releases, including Beta releases.

-These instructions assume that the Sail Operator has installed `Istio` in the `istio-system` namespace.

 ### Procedure

 1. Confirm if you have `istioctl` installed, and if so which version, by running